Manufacturing Under President Donald Trump

 logan-real-pic

 President-elect Trump was elected on the thesis that he would bring back manufacturing jobs to the U.S. and stop them from leaving.
-Before we can gauge the future success or failure of this proposed initiative, we need to understand the current landscape for manufacturing jobs in the country.
+Before we can gauge this proposed initiative’s future success or failure, we need to understand the current landscape for manufacturing jobs in the country.

 The first myth that needs to be busted is that the US doesn’t make anything anymore.
 Our manufacturing output is near the highest it’s ever been.
 While it is true that China displaced the US as the largest manufacturing nation in 2010, the US has outperformed most other wealthy countries in the growth of “value-added” which is a measure of the economic contribution of manufactures in the design, assembly, and marketing of the product.